Are you pregnant? Have you woken up in the middle of the night to find your clothes soaked through with sweat?

 With a little bit of know-how and preparation, you can survive night sweats.
 Even though it may be uncomfortable, excessive sweating is a natural part of pregnancy for many women.

-If you’re concerned for any reason, do not hesitate to talk with your doctor.
+If you’re concerned for any reason, do not hesitate to talk with your doctor or midwife.